 There are a few hikes in the Flinders – Goolman Conservation estate.
-We previously did the Goolman Lookout via Rocky Knoll (7.4km return – 3h according to the brochure, but it took us just under 1.5h) and we hadn’t been impressed at all.
+We previously hiked the Goolman Lookout via Rocky Knoll (7.4km return – 3h according to the brochure, but it took us just under 1.5h) and we hadn’t been impressed at all.
 A good exercise, but that was it.

-The Flinders Peak was a recommendation from a colleague so I had higher expectations for this one.
-And I am happy to report it met my expectations!Download the Trail of Ipswich Brochure
+Hiking Flinders Peak was a recommendation from a colleague so I had higher expectations for this one.
+And I am happy to report it met my expectations!

 We all found the hike was good fun: we had to scramble in the rocks and on the cliff edges, we could enjoy great views all along the way, and it was just challenging enough without being scary or too hard!

 This hike is not popular at all, and we only saw three other guys at the top, who didn’t stay long.
 One came from another route that is not on our map (if you know anything about it, please leave me a comment, I’m curious!).
 It was very nice to be by ourselves on a track that was not too hard to follow but still very wild.
 Be prepared to receive leaves in the face!
 Although the path has a lot of shade, I wouldn’t recommend doing this hike in summer: we were hot enough doing it at the end of March!

 The summit was a bit disappointing as it is hosting a big telecommunication building.
-If you manage to ignore it, the views are still enjoyable.
+If you manage to ignore the tower, the views are still lovely.
 On a clear day, Brisbane City can be seen on the horizon.
 We had a great picnic and coffee break up there.
 They say you could encounter brush-tailed rock wallabies, peregrine falcons and wedge-tailed eagles.
 The only wildlife we saw was a surprisingly significant amount of caterpillars and the usual big spiders.